tjune1/StringServer/labreport.md

   }
 }
 ```
-The `static void reverseInPlace(int[] arr)` method needs a temp to get the first index and save it, then update the first index with the last element,then update the last index with the temp (first index).
-The length in the for loop also needed to be divided by 2 so that it does not redo the entire thing because without it it would flip it, then flip it back.
+The `static void reverseInPlace(int[] arr)` method needs a temp to get the first index and save it, then update the first index with the last element, then update the last index with the temp (first index).
+The length in the for loop also needed to be divided by 2 so that it does not redo the entire thing because without the division it would flip all the elements, and then flip them back.

+## 3. Something I learned new
+* From lab2, I knew how to build and run a server both on my computer as well as remotely.
+I learned that each person can only visit one localhost at one time.
+For example, if someone else in the lab is accessing `localhost:4000/` then I cannot access the same webpage.
+I need to choose another website like `localhost:3888` to access.
+* From lab3, I learned how to debug in a shortcut from my lab partner.
+Try out some unique cases like empty list/array and zero integer can help debugging more quickly than staring at the code and trying to find the bug from staring.